-Lots of people are working remotely at least part of the time, and there’s no doubt that it makes parenting a little simpler.
-It might not always be easier to have to get things done for work with a child running around, but it does simplify having to set up childcare, etc. If you have a newborn, you can even place their baby bassinet next to your desk so that you can keep an eye on them while you work.
+Lots of people work remotely at least part of the time.
+And there’s no doubt it makes parenting a little simpler.
+Having to work with a child running around might not always happen easily.
+But it does simplify having to set up childcare, etc. If you have a newborn, you can even place their baby bassinet next to your desk.
+That way, you can keep an eye on them while you work.

 Think Long Term

 In the short term, you might feel overwhelmed and overworked, but it’s important to remind yourself that this is only temporary.
 As your child grows older, childcare becomes easier and they become more self-sufficient.
 Try to enjoy and embrace the chaos of having young children, because once they grow up, you’ll wish they were little again.

 Have a Work Backup Plan

 When you are working and parenting at the same time, there are inevitably going to be things that go wrong.
 It’s just how it is, and you have to accept that in advance so that you can be ready to do plan B at a moment’s notice.
 For anything really important, be sure to have backup plans in place in case it doesn’t go according to plan.
 This means letting your boss know that your life as a parent comes first and there may be times when you need to call out of work.
 Stay flexible, ask your colleagues for help, and you’ll be fine.

 Whether working remotely or in an office, distractions pop up all the time.
 And they take your focus away from what you are supposed to concentrate on.
 It’s important to think ahead and try to limit these interruptions before they happen.
 For example, if you stay home with kids, let them know you need an hour or two of quiet time.
 Phones are a big distraction, so consider putting yours in a drawer.
 That way, you aren’t tempted to check social media or texts while you are working.